afnanulhaqque/SynoCast/VERCEL_DEPLOYMENT.md

 - The app uses SQLite which works on Vercel but data is ephemeral
 - Consider migrating to a persistent database like PostgreSQL for production
+- Database file is stored in `/tmp` on Vercel and will be cleared periodically

 ### Issue: "Static files not loading"